Earaches usually occur in children, but they can also occur in adults. Injury, infection, irritation in the ear, or referred pain may cause earaches.

 - sinus infection

-- shampoo or water in the ear
+- shampoo or water trapped in the ear

 - use of cotton swabs in the ear

-Less common causes of earaches include:
+Less common causes of earaches

-If you or your child has a persistent fever of 104 degrees F or higher, seek medical attention.
-For an infant, seek help immediately for a fever higher than 101 degrees F. You should also seek immediate medical attention if severe pain stops suddenly.
-This can be a sign of the eardrum rupturing.
+If you or your child has a persistent fever of 104ºF (40 ºC) or higher, seek medical attention.
+For an infant, seek medical help immediately for a fever higher than 101ºF (38ºC).
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.